vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 1982

-The Chāyā-stambhas from Nāgārjunakoṇd

-. a. in: Settar & Sontheimer 1982,
+The Chāyā-stambhas from Nāgārjunakoṇḍa. in: Settar & Sontheimer 1982,

 199–207.